aphanotus/borealis/README.md

 ### create.tps

 Reformats X and Y coordinate positions from a spreadsheet into the `tps` ("thin-plate spline") file format defined by [Rohlf (2015)](https://doi.org/10.4404/hystrix-26.1-11264).

+### pcvar

+A function that returns the proportion of variance explained by each axis in a principal component analysis (PCA).

 ### qPCR.plot